-Welcome to my Garriott Website................ email@example.com
+Welcome to my Garriott website................ email@example.com

-MIGRATION: Ambrose and his children moved from Virginia to Kentucky after the Revolutionary War, and eventually moved to southern Indiana, leaving some of his grown children in Kentucky.
+MIGRATION: Ambrose and his children moved from Virginia to Kentucky after the Revolutionary War, and Ambrose eventually moved to southern Indiana.
 Three of Ambrose's sons remained in Kentucky and prospered there as farmers: John W, Loven, and Daniel.
 Four sons moved with Ambrose to Indiana, all farmers: Elijah, Jacob, William and Simeon.
 Elijah's family subsequently moved to and settled in Missouri, some of whom eventually moved on to Oregon and Washington state.
 There is only scant information about the descendants of the daughters of Ambrose.

-NAVIGATION: The generations are numbered, from 01-Jonathan, grandfather of Ambrose to 03-Ambrose S Garriott.
+NAVIGATION: The generations are numbered, from 01-Jonathan, grandfather of Ambrose S Garriott.
 Descendant charts are provided for well-researched lines to assist in following your own descendant line.
 From each page you will know which descendant you are reading about.
 If you want to plug your grandpa's name in and expect it to pop up you will be disappointed.

 Some exciting things you will find here are: A hanging, a murder of a Garriott descendant.....and murder by a Garriott descendant, one descendant was a state legislator, one a minor league baseball player.
 Several first cousins intermarried.
-Parents who gave away three of their children for adoption- one of whom when through the Daughters of the American Revolution to prove her relationship to Ambrose Sr Garriott.
+Parents who gave away three of their children for adoption- one of whom went through the Daughters of the American Revolution to prove her relationship to Ambrose Sr Garriott.

 This genealogy, hopefully, provides some sense of the early days of this country, with military, pension, and court book/page numbers, some biographies.
 I especially wanted to honor those who have fought in our military.
 I have taken the liberty of using Jr and Sr prefixes when the field is packed with the names John, James, Simeon, Jacob, etc. Limited information will put them on their parent's or grandparent's page.
 I would be happy to insert your family information, pictures too.

 These paper records of marriages, land transfers, births, etc. produce golden information.
 The National Archives can give up valuable information on early pension records, except for what was destroyed by the War of 1812 (including the Revolutionary War).
 Later military records can be found at the St Louis Military Archives.
 Social Security records can be procured from the archives in Baltimore- and now on ancestry.com.